 Director | Producer | Writer

-Kimberlee Bassford is an award-winning independent documentary filmmaker with a background in journalism.
-Her work highlights the stories of girls and women, who unfortunately remain underrepresented in mainstream media.
+Kimberlee Bassford is an award-winning independent documentary filmmaker whose work advances issues of equality by championing stories of girls and women, cultural identity and mental health.
 Starting with her Student Academy Award gold medal documentary Cheerleader in 2003, in which she examined the All-American pastime through the surprising journey of a cheerleader squad of 8- to 11-year old girls, to her 2008 PBS documentary Patsy Mink: Ahead of the Majority, which explored the life and times of the first woman of color to serve in the U.S. Congress, her films reveal the ongoing need for gender equity while also celebrating the diversity, strength and resilience of girls and women.
-Her next film, Winning Girl, which aired on The World Channel in 2014, continued this tradition in its depiction of a determined teenage girl navigating the two male-dominated sports of judo and wrestling.
+Her subsequent film, Winning Girl, which aired on The World Channel in 2014, continued this tradition with the story of a determined teenage girl navigating the two male-dominated sports of judo and wrestling.